When you’re starting a business online, your success is largely dictated by one thing: your habits.

 Share your goals with them.
 This might be word count, pieces published, time spent writing – whatever works for you.

 Then each week have rewards for when you each hit your goals all 5 or 7 days.

 But knowing you’re accountable to someone else, will make you much more inclined to make your writing habit a priority rather than an afterthought.

 You can do the same thing in a mastermind group too.
 Create one, get in touch every week or a few times a month, and hold yourself to your goals.

 When I started Location Rebel, the very first thing I published was my bucket list.
 I did this to hold myself accountable for all the things I wanted to do.
 I figured if I published it in a public forum, and people started following along, I’d have to stick to my goal of crossing something off every month.

 Don’t worry about doing this until you’re more comfortable with some of the other tips in this post.
 Only do it once you’ve become a little more comfortable with the idea of being a writer, and talking about that publicly.

-10) Have a tangible reason for WHY you want to build the habit
+10) Have a tangible reason for WHY you want to build a writing habit